ProjectVisor/enterprise-dev/README.md

-# Visor Enterprise
+# RAYS Enterprise

-Visor Enterprise is developed for corporations, small businesses, non-profit institutions, government bodies, and possibly other kinds of organizations.
+RAYS Enterprise is developed for corporations, small businesses, non-profit institutions, government bodies, and possibly other kinds of organizations.

-The objective of Visor Enterprise is somewhat pushing the boundries of blockchain technology.
-We have a hand chosen team to develop Visor Enterprise with exensive knownledge of building enterprise applications.

 # Coming Soon

-### We are currently developing the core for Visor and once we have made enough progress to start the development of Visor Enterprise
+### We are currently developing the core for RAYS and once we have made enough progress to start the development of RAYS Enterprise